KC HILITES Dual FLEX Array Ditch Lights Mounted on the 5th Gen 4Runner with the Low Profile Ditch Light Brackets

 Power wire to yellow wire with inline fuse

-The final length of the provided yellow wire connected to the red power wire which is supplying power to both ditch lights.
+The final length of the provided yellow wire is connected to the red power wire which is supplying power to both ditch lights.

 Test the new wire harness